olee2002/SpringBootApp/README.md

 EXPOSE 8080
 ENTRYPOINT [ "java", "-jar", "/app.jar"] //tell docker which file to exec.
 ```
-Incase you need to get rid of docker images and containers
+Incase you need to get rid of docker images and containers (but use this carefully!)
 ```
 docker system prune -a
 ```